Fighting Biden virus aid, GOP rekindles Obama-era strategy

 The White House is well aware of the challenges ahead.
 Many of Biden’s staff members are veterans of the 2009 battles.

-Associated Press writers Josh Boak and Zeke Miller contributed to this report.
+Associated Press writers Josh Boak and Zeke Miller contributed to this story.